+FIA_UAU.5.2

-FIA_UAU.5.2 The TSF shall authenticate any user's claimed identity according to the following: [
+The TSF shall authenticate any user's claimed identity according to the following: [

-- The password based authentication mechanism is used for authentication of TOE administrators for management and other users - The remote authentication mechanism via TLS is used for authentication of TOE administrators for management-if applicable - The remote authentication for the SICCT interface is used for authentication of TOE administrators for management - The authentication mechanism for the TOE Reset Administrator is used to authenticate the TOE Reset Administrator who alone is able to reset the TOE settings to factory defaults (fallback) when the management credentials are lost - [no additional rules]
+- The password based authentication mechanism is used for authentication of TOE administrators for management and other users - The remote authentication mechanism via TLS is used for authentication of TOE administrators for management-if applicable - The remote authentication for the SICCT interface is used for authentication of TOE administrators for management - The authentication mechanism for the TOE Reset Administrator is used to authenticate the TOE Reset Administrator who alone is able to reset the TOE settings to factory defaults (fallback) when the management credentials are lost possible.

+• [no additional rules]

 The authentication mechanism for the TOE Reset Administrator is based on a challenge-response mechanism as described in 1.4.2.
-As the challenge is a large random number, replay attacks are not possible.
+As the challenge is a large random number, replay attacks are not ing PIN entry] to the user while the authentication is in progress.

-6.1.3.6 FIA_UAU.7 PROTECTED AUTHENTICATION FEEDBACK
+6.1.3.6 FIA UAU.7 PROTECTED AUTHENTICATION FEEDBACK

-FIA_UAU.7.1 The TSF shall provide only [asterisks for password characters during
+FIA_UAU.7.1 The TSF shall provide only [asterisks for password characters dur-